 Ready to cross off even more?
 Check out these 10+ ways to start preparing for Christmas now.

-Your Turn- What other things do you like to cross off your list before Halloween hits?
-What's your favorite part about celebrating Christmas?
+Your Turn- What other Christmas items do you like to cross off your list before Halloween hits?